 Council of Allied Societies (CoAS)

 The Council of Allied Societies (CoAS) was formed in 1989 for the mutual benefit of all, for the advancement of archaeology, and in order to further the objectives of the Society for American Archaeology.
+The group's history can be found in Council of Affiliated Societies: Past, Present, and Future.
 CoAS is composed of representatives of allied units.
 The purposes of CoAS are to establish a forum for the exchange of information and to develop discussion and communication, both among the allied units and also between the allied units, the Council, and the Society for American Archaeology.

 CoAS is composed of one representative and one alternate from each allied society.

-CoAS member societies receive The SAA Archaeological Record (the SAA news magazine) and the preliminary program for each SAA annual meeting.
+- The SAA Archaeological Record (the SAA news magazine)

 Click here to download the CoAS Application (pdf)